tangentstorm/tangentswarm/README.md

 4. It clones the repository and checks out the branch
 5. For new repositories, it runs the initialization commands (and asks to continue if any fail)
 6. It creates or updates a tmux session with three panes
-7. It launches the configured programs in each pane
+7. It launches the configured programs in each pane, substituting port variables
 8. Finally, it attaches to the tmux session

 ## Default Setup